CabezasGonzalezJavier/HelloRxJavaRetrolambda/README.md

 ```
   Subjects
 ---------
+  Subjects are special objects that are both an Observable and an Observer.
   With a PublishSubject, as soon as you put something in one end of the pipe it immediately comes out the other.
 ```java
 PublishSubject<Integer> mCounterEmitter.subscribe(new Observer<Integer>() {